-There is nothing better than a crisp Autumn walk.
-Get prepared for all weather, slip a flask of something hot in your rucksack and step into our incredible landscape.
+There is nothing better than a crisp autumn walk.
+Get prepared for all weather, slip a flask of something hot into your rucksack and step into our incredible landscape.
 Whether you want a quick stroll, crunchy leaves underfoot and hot chocolate in hand, or would rather stride out for miles and return with fresh rosy cheeks The Malverns can provide.
-Lucky for you we have collated the best walks on which to enjoy the full flush of Autumn:
+Lucky for you we have collated the best walks on which to enjoy the full flush of autumn…

 If you want to get really hands on with the harvest season why not try foraging.
 Food and Foraging offers guided foraging walks, yoga and foraging retreats, forest bathing and pizza making with foraged ingredients.
 Foraging classes are also held at the Eastnor Castle Deer Park, comprising of a 2.5 hour walk around the grounds, seasonal refreshments, and a tasty foraged food lunch.
 The wild mushrooms are particularly tasty in Autumn.

 We don’t know about you, but we think the best thing about a countryside walk (apart from the glorious views of course) is resting your feet with a warm, hearty meal at the end.
 So many of our brilliant pubs are conveniently situated along some of the best walking routes in the country, and coincidentally many of them make a mean roast potato.
 We’ve put together our pick of the pubs with the most mouth-watering roasts to revive you after a long journey.